germangar/whook/README.md

 Example of an address: https://e579-139-47-50-49.ngrok-free.app/whook<br>

-- You can launch the script by double clicking main.py (as long as you enabled the PATH options at installing python) or by creating a .bat file in the same directory as main.py like this:<br><br>
+- You can launch the script by double clicking main.py (as long as you enabled the PATH options at installing python) or by creating a .bat file in the same directory as main.py like this:<br>

 @echo off<br>
 python.exe main.py<br>
 pause<br>

 If you have troubles with the cmd prompt or the bat file you can also install Visual Code in the server and run it from there.

+### HOW TO HOST IN AWS ###
+(the easy way)

+You can host a server in AWS EC2 for free.
+It can be a linux server or a windows server.
+You can find many tutorials in Youtube on how to do it.
+Here's a (slightly outdated) tutorial for windows: https://youtu.be/9z5YOXhxD9Q.<br>
+I host it in a Windows_server 2022 edition which was the latest at the time of writing this readme.<br>

+Once you have your virtual machine running follow the steps in the section above ("How to intall and run").

+I'm not a linux user so I struggled to open the ports in the Linux virtual machine.
+If you have experience in Linux this may be easy to you.

 ### KNOWN BUGS ###